Description:- Udaygiri and Khandagiri caves, State:- Odisha

 monastery.
 Other important caves include Hathi Gumpha, Ananta Gumpha, Ganesha

-Gumpha, Jaya Vijaya Gumpha, Mancapuri Gumpha, Bagha/Byaghra/Vyaghra Gumpha and
+Gumpha, Jaya Vijaya Gumpha, Mancapuri Gumpha, Bagha/Byaghra/Vyaghra Gumpha, and

 Sarpa Gumpha.

-Description:- Chariot Wheel of Konark Temple, State :- Odisha
+Description: - Chariot Wheel of Konark Temple, State:- Odisha

-Post Office :- Konark Sub Post Office, Pin Code :- 752111
+Post Office: Konark Sub Post Office, Pin Code: 752111

-Konark Sun Temple is a 13th-century CE Sun temple at Konark about 35 kilometres northeast from Puri city on the coastline in Puri district, Odisha, India.The temple is attributed to king Narasimhadeva
+The Konark Sun Temple is a 13th-century CE Sun temple at Konark, about 35 kilometers northeast of Puri city on the coastline in the Puri district, Odisha, India.
+The temple is attributed to King Narasimhadeva

-9 feet 9 inches in diameter and they are having 8 spokes.
-All stone wheels are full with engraved art
+and peripheries.
+There are 24 wheels fixed to the temple, and they are 9 feet 9 inches in diameter, and they have 8 spokes.
+All stone wheels are full of engraved artworks.

-Description:- Lord Jaganath Temple , State :- Odisha
+Description:- Lord Jaganath Temple, State:- Odisha

 Jagannath Temple was constructed by King

 reign.
-Later Anangabhima Deva completed the construction of the temple in
+Later, Anangabhima Deva completed the construction of the temple in 1174 AD.
+The Jagannath Temple is an important Hindu temple

 dedicated to Jagannath, a form of Krishna, in Puri in the state of Odisha on

 the eastern coast of India.
-The Jagannath Temple is an important Hindu temple dedicated to Jagannath, a form of Lord Vishnu-one of the holy trinities of Hindu Gods, in Puri in the state of Odisha on the eastern coast of India.
+The Jagannath Temple is an important Hindu temple dedicated to Jagannath, a form of Lord Vishnu—one of the holy trinities of Hindu gods—in Puri in the state of Odisha on the eastern coast of India.
 The present

-temple was rebuilt from the 10th century onwards, on the site of pre existing
+temple was rebuilt from the 10th century onwards, on the site of pre-existing

-religious stories and spiritual ideas, particularly of Vaishnavism.
+performed predominantly by women and expressed religious stories and spiritual ideas, particularly of Vaishnavism.
 Odissi performances have also expressed ideas of other

 traditions such as those related to Hindu Gods Shiva and Surya, as well as Hindu Goddesses (Shaktism).
-Barabati Fort
+Barabati Fort is a 989 AD fort built by Marakata Keshari

-of Somavamshi (Keshari) dynasty in Cuttack, Odisha.The ruins of the fort remain with its
+of the Somavamshi (Keshari) dynasty in Cuttack, Odisha.
+The ruins of the fort remain with its moat, gate, and the earthen mound of the nine-storied

 palace, which evokes the memories of past days.
 Today it sits next to the